-D14 Current standards D1 Suggested revisions Suggested guidance D14.
+Revised D1 Notes and comments The current guidance is included, but have added 'promotional material' and 'websites' to 2.1 as being included within advertising.
+D14 Current standardsD1 Suggested revisionsSuggested guidance D14.
 Act with integrity in your professional practice.
 D1.
 You must act with honesty and integrity in your professional practice.
 1. A lack of integrity in your practice can adversely affect patient care.
-Some examples are: producer 1.1.
+Some examples are: 1.1.
 Putting your own interest above your duty to your patient.
+1.2.
 Subjecting a patient to an investigation or treatment that is unnecessary or not in their best interest.

-- 1.3.
-Deliberately withholding a necessary investigation, treatment or referral.1.4.
-Prolonging treatment unnecessarily. - 1.5.
-Accepting referral fees. - 1.6.
-Putting pressure on a patient to obtain other professional advice or to purchase a product. - 1.7.
-Recommending a professional service or product solely for financial gain. - 1.8.
-Borrowing money from patients, or accepting any other benefit that brings you financial gain. - 2.
-Allowing misleading advertising and information about you and your practice.
-You should make sure that: - 2.1.
-Your advertising and promotional material, including website content, is legal, decent, honest and truthful as defined by the Advertising Standards Authority (ASA) and conforms to current guidance, such as the UK Code of Nonbroadcast Advertising, Sales Promotion and Direct Marketing (the CAP Code). - 2.2.
-The information you provide about your professional qualifications, practice arrangements and the services you provide is of a high standard and factually accurate. - 2.3.
+1.3.
+Deliberately withholding a necessary investigation, treatment or referral.
+1.4.
+Prolonging treatment unnecessarily.
+1.5.
+Accepting referral fees.
+1.6.
+Putting pressure on a patient to obtain other professional advice or to purchase a product.
+1.7.
+Recommending a professional service or product solely for financial gain.
+1.8.
+Borrowing money from patients, or accepting any other benefit that brings you financial gain.
+2. Allowing misleading advertising and information about you and your practice.
+You should make sure that: 2.1.
+Your advertising and promotional material, including website content, is legal decent, honest and truthful as defined by the Advertising Standards Authority (ASA) and conforms to current guidance, such as the UK Code of Non-broadcast Advertising, Sales Promotion and Direct Marketing (the CAP Code).
+2.2.
+The information you provide about your professional qualifications, practice arrangements and the services you provide is of a high standard and factuall accurate.
+2.3.
 You do not use any title that implies you are a medical practitioner (unless you are a registered medical practitioner).
-This does not prevent you from using the title 'Doctor' if you have a PhD or other doctorate and it is clear that the title relates to this. - 2.4.
-You do not generate publicity so frequently or in such a manner that it becomes a nuisance or puts those to whom it is directed under pressure to respond. - 3.
-You must have a professional indemnity arrangement which provides appropriate cover.
+This does not prevent you from using the title 'Doctor' if you have a PhD or other doctorate and it is clear that the title relates to this.
+2.4.
+You do not generate publicity so frequently or in such a manner that it becomes a nuisance or puts those to whom it is directed under pressure to respond.